-Stephen is a senior associate in the property and housing litigation team.
+Stephen is a partner in the property and housing litigation team.
 He acts for both landlords and tenants, advising on all aspects of commercial, residential and mixed use property related disputes.
 He advises on all property litigation matters, including recovering possession of residential and commercial property, right of way disputes, disputes arising out of guarantee agreements, the application of legislation relating to houses in multiple occupation, service charge and rent arrears collection and tenancy deposit protection requirements.

 Stephen is a trusted advisor to the UK's largest listed specialist residential landlord and numerous other large scale professional landlords.
 He regularly provides training to landlords and managing agents on their rights and obligations in respect of their work within the private rented sector.
 He also specialises in advising landlords of large scale build-to-rent schemes across the UK, in particular working closely with them to develop internal procedures and policies and standard documentation to enable their developments to thrive and then acting for them in any property litigation related matters that may arise.

 He trained at Russell-Cooke and qualified in 2009.
 He was promoted to the partnership in 2020.